m0nx73r/ythumb-dl/README.md

 # Usage
 Download repo or clone it.
-Make sure *ython3* s installed on your machine.
+Make sure *python3* is installed on your machine.

 `cd ythumb-dl`
 `python3 main.py`